 Step 003: See clause 10.1.1.1.

-Step 004: The Originator, upon receipt of the CREATE response message, shall create a <remoteCSE> resource locally under its <CSEBase> resource.
+Step 004: The Originator, upon receipt of the successful CREATE response message, shall create a <remoteCSE> resource locally under its <CSEBase> resource.
 This resource is representing the Receiver CSE.
 The Originator shall provide the appropriate values to all mandatory parameters as described in clause 9.6.4.

-Step 005: The Originator may issue a RETRIEVE Request towards the Receiver (same To as for the CREATE request message) to obtain the optional parameters of the <remoteCSE> resource created at the Receiver as for step 004 (e.g. labels, accessControlPolicyIDs attributes).
+Step 005: The Originator may issue a RETRIEVE Request towards the Receiver (same To as for the CREATE request message) to obtain the optional attributes of the <remoteCSE> resource created at the Originator in step 004 (e.g. labels, accessControlPolicyIDs attributes).
 The RETRIEVE procedure is described in clause 10.1.2.

 See clauses 8.1.2 for the information to be included in the Request message.